karabonn/tentcity/README.md

 - ' First time I got laid was in one of these tents and that was one of the greatest weeks of my life ' - Robert D, who has also left a google review of a cemetery in philly (with tombstone photo)

 ### Final thoughts
-Page is subject to typos, my 'a' key doesn't work at the moment I'm available for further tutoring on this subject at 609-346-1745 if you need help!
+Page is subject to typos, my 'a' key doesn't work at the moment and i don't have spell check on here.
+I'm available for further tutoring on this subject at 609-346-1745 if you need help!